 18. The Alchemist

 A Fable About Following Your Dream by Paulo Coelho

 This isn’t your standard business book.
 If you’re looking for a step-by-step, how-to book, this isn’t it.
 Rather, what you’ll find is the story of Santiago, a shepherd boy on a journey.

-What we learn along the way is why our fears is often a bigger obstacle than the obstacle itself, how to embrace the present, and why your success has a ripple-effect.
+What we learn along the way is why our fears are often a bigger obstacle than the obstacle itself, how to embrace the present, and why your success has a ripple effect.

 Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber

 In the E Myth Revisited, a book I first read over a decade ago, Michael Gerber shares why most businesses fail.
 He then gives you the exact steps to take to avoid that failure.

 You’ll hear the characteristics that define each founder or owner, what’s critical in the early stages of a startup, and why it’s so important to delineate between working in and on your business.

 If you want to transform your business results, the E-Myth will show you the systems and processes necessary that allow growth to flow into your life and business.

 “The most menial work can be a piece of art when done by an artist.
 So the job here is not outside of ourselves, but inside of ourselves.
 How we do our work becomes a mirror of how we are inside.”